Knowledge Is The Realm Of Science

 Feelings Are The Religion Of The Selfish

 A selfish man worships himself, which is why the God of the selfish allows them to do as they feel, for their feelings, which are irrational and erratic, are their God, which is insanity.

 An Unselfish Moral Code Is The Religion Of The Unselfish

 The God of the unselfish is their unselfish moral code, which demands they control their feelings and condemns failure to resist feelings as sin, which is sanity.

-Upholding Communal Sanity Is The Realm Of The Church
+Upholding Communal Sanity Is The Role Of The Church

 The shared unselfish moral code is not only the basis for communal understanding, but the sanity of the community, and needs an agency to uphold and maintain; which is the church.
-Hence the realm of the church is to judge what is right (virtue) and what is wrong (sin), and so uphold communal sanity.
+Hence the role of the church is to judge what is right (virtue) and what is wrong (sin), and so uphold communal sanity.

 The Teachings Of The Church SHOULD Be Unvarying